 Nimbus JOSE + JWT

-- The most popular and robust Java library for JSON Web Tokens (JWT)
+- The most popular and robust Java and Android library for JSON Web Tokens (JWT)

-- Supports all standard signature (JWS) and encryption (JWE) algorithms as well as secp256k1 used in Bitcoin and Ethereum
+- Covers all standard signature (JWS) and encryption (JWE) algorithms, including recent secp256k1, ECDH-1PU and XC20P additions

 - Open source Apache 2.0 license

-- Signing and encrypting tokens, such as OAuth 2.0 access tokens and OpenID Connect identity tokens;
+- Signing and encrypting tokens, such as self-contained OAuth 2.0 access tokens and OpenID Connect identity tokens

-Go to the downloads page for Java 6 instructions.
+Go to the downloads page for more instructions.

 Full compact JOSE and JWT support

-- Plain, signed and encrypted JSON Web Tokens (JWTs).
+- Signed and / or encrypted JSON Web Tokens (JWTs)

 All standard JWS and JWE algorithms are covered

-Check our awesome cryptographic algorithm selection guide if you're unsure which one is the right for your app.
+Check out our algorithm selection guide if you're unsure which JWS or JWE might be appropriate for your application.